noarche/PhotoTool-GUI/README.md

 # PhotoTool
 exiftool alternative | Batch Commands: Remove metadata from any type of photo, Resize by %, compress by %, Add keywords, comments, author, copyright.

+# Updates
+v1.0.1 - bugfix to remove comments, causing script to crash

+# About

 EXIF TOOL GUI

 Create directory called \_pics_\ and put the pictures you want to work with here.